Vietnam's Next Top Model season 2: Episode 4

 The judges selected 15 girls moved to their official house at Saigon Pearl.
 First conflict was stirred up in the house regarding 5 beds for 15 girls.

 The challenge of this week was to do catwalk on a busy street's pedestrian crossing.
 Lê Thúy's pain let her down and she was transferred to hospital.
-Later, expectantly, Hoàng Thị Thuỳ was announced as a winner of the challenge.
+Later, expectantly, Hoàng Thuỳ was announced as a winner of the challenge.

 For the week's photo shoot, the girls were told to portray their beauty and pride by using the image of the white rose.
-Hoàng Oanh and Thị Thùy both excelled while the others did not impress the judge.
-Lê Thị Phương and Lưu Khánh Linh were in the bottom two, and Khánh Linh was sent home even though she was one of the judge's favorites during the casting.
+Hoàng Oanh and Hoàng Thùy both excelled while the others did not impress the judge.
+Lê Phương and Lưu Khánh Linh were in the bottom two, and Khánh Linh was sent home even though she was one of the judge's favorites during the casting.